 The holiday season can be a magical time filled with special moments with family and friends.
 But for anyone who has lost a loved one, this can be the most difficult time of year, as coping with grief becomes even more daunting when it seems like the rest of the world is celebrating.

 Neapolitan Family talked with Trish Childress from Avow in Naples, FL about grief during the holidays.
-Childress is Avow’s director of supportive services and has been working with families dealing with grief for more than 25 years.
-She provides sage advice on what we can do to help someone grieving during this time, and how to deal with our own grief.
+Childress is Avow’s director of supportive services and has been working with families dealing with grief for over 25 years.
+She provides advice on what we can do to help someone grieving during this time and how to deal with our own grief.

 Listen.
 “Allow the person to share the memories of the people they’ve lost,” says Childress.
 “We don’t bring up death because we think it will upset them.
 They are already upset.
 Give people the space to share and express themselves.
 Asking about traditions and family memories will encourage healing.”
 Share your memories, too, and don’t shy away from the funny stories.
 “Humor is a tool for coping,” she says.
 “It’s okay to laugh, and it’s okay to cry, and sometimes we get that in the same sentence.”